rolanrod/DoRA-4782-Final-Project/README.md

 ## Roly's favorite ideas:
 - LLaMA post-training (or even pre-training, if it's on a small enough corpus)
 - Wav2Vec and FastSpeech
 - Multi-modal models like CLIP

+## Chris's favorite ideas:
+- Wav2Vec and FastSpeech... need to get approved by a TA though
+- ViT (on sign up sheet)
+- A Watermark for Large Language Models (on sign up sheet)